the-technat/the-technat/content/posts/remote-coding.md

 ## The Operating System

-I installed Ubuntu Server 22.04.3 LTS on the main disk using LMV to partition the disk automatically.
+I installed Ubuntu Server 24.04.1 LTS on the main disk using LVM to partition the disk automatically.
 Ubuntu Server is simple, widely adopted, fairly minimal and thus perfect for that kind of server.
 The manual install has to be done only once and LVM gives you the flexibility to tweak the disk-partitioning later on in case you want that.

 ### Networking